nl253/Notes/Software-Engineering/Professional-Issues/bcs-code-of-conduct.md

     You shall:

-    a)  have due regard for public health, privacy, security and wellbeing of others and the environment.
+    a)  have due regard for public health, privacy, security and well-being of others and the environment.

     b)  have due regard for the legitimate rights of [Third